SonDenys/Simple-TodoList/README.md

-Small ToDoList App where you can :
+Small ToDoList App with no CSS where you can :
 - Add tasks
 - Deletes tasks
 - Check or Uncheck tasks